 Addressing myths and concerns about hiring mature age workers

-Hiring mature age workers can bring numerous benefits to an organisation.
-However, there are some myths and concerns that can deter employers from considering older individuals for employment.
+Employing mature age workers can bring numerous benefits to an organisation.
+However, there are some myths and concerns that can deter employers from recruiting older workers.
 Let’s address some of these myths and concerns:

 Concern: Some employers believe older workers may be reluctant to adapt to new processes, technologies, or procedures.